msteffensen19/InstallWindowsDockerCLI/README.md

 select Run with PowerShell.

 The versions that are installed are editable variables in the .ps1 file.

-Defaults are:

 - docker                        24.0.7